btnguyenPersonal/edit/tasks.md

     - have gr access node_modules maybe...
     - autocomplete for functions

-- do deep dive of history and grep, and search for performance
-    - move them to their own file and test them individually w/o the ncurses crap mucking everything up
-    - prob will when something at work goes super slow so I can't just skate by with what i have

-- change render to not use mvprintw directly, just make a 2d array of structs w/ char & color then mvprintw through everything after

-- make tabs look nicer (4 spaces w/ some indication)

-- have viW for allowing everything except spaces

-## BACKLOG
 - for go to definition, go to the .d.ts file if needed
 - add mouse clicks
 - its sooooooooooooooooooooo slow wtffffffff